m-reza-rahman/java-on-app-service/spring-boot/README.md

 this for the free tier where compute capacity is very limited.
 * Finish creating the resource.

-## Connect PostgreSQL using Service Connector
+## Connect PostgreSQL Using Service Connector
 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named todo-spring-app.
 Open the Settings -> Service Connector panel.
 * Select Create.
-Choose DB for PostgreSQL flexible server as your service type.
+Choose 'DB for PostgreSQL flexible server' as your service type.
 Select your PostgreSQL flexible server todo-db-`<your suffix>`.
-Select postgres as your PostgreSQL database.
-Select SpringBoot as your Cient type.
+Select 'postgres' as your PostgreSQL database.
+Select 'SpringBoot' as your Cient type.
 * Click next.
 Select System assigned managed identity for Authenication.
 * Click next until you find Review + Create.
 * Follow the instructions to finish creating the resource.

-Service Connector creates required App settings for this application: spring.datasource.azure.passwordless_enabled=true, spring.datasource.url=`<postgresql-connection-string>`,spring.datasource.username=`<user-created-by-service-connector>`.
+The Service Connector creates the required App Settings for this application: spring.datasource.azure.passwordless_enabled=true, spring.datasource.url=`<postgresql-connection-string>`, spring.datasource.username=`<user-created-by-service-connector>`.

 ## Start the Application on Java SE on App Service
 * Open a console and execute the following to log onto Azure.